linagora/obm-deploy-doc/docs/quickstart.md

-This documentation makes the assumption that your shell is located to the directory where you cloned obm-deploy repository.
+This documentation makes the assumption that your shell is located in the directory where you cloned obm-deploy repository.

-Also, regarding to the installation method you use, your virtualhost must be activated.
+Also, whatever installation method you use, your virtualhost must be activated.

 #### Table of contents